 Abstract:

 Otoliths are commonly used to discriminate between fish stocks, through both elemental composition and otolith shape.
 Typical studies also have a large number of elemental compositions and shape measures relative to the number of otolith samples, with these measures exhibiting strong mean-variance relationships.
 These properties make otolith composition and shape data highly suitable for use within a multivariate generalised linear model (MGLM) framework, yet MGLMs have historically never been applied to otolith data.
-Here we apply both a traditional distance based PERMANOVA and MGLMs to a case study of Channa striata (Striped Snakehead) in India.
+Here we apply both a traditional distance based permutational multivariate analysis of variance (PERMANOVA) and MGLMs to a case study of Channa striata (Striped Snakehead) in India.
 We also introduce the Tweedie and gamma distributions as suitable error structures for the MGLM’s, drawing similarities in the properties of Biomass data.
 We demonstrate that otolith elemental data and combined otolith elemental and shape data violate the assumption of homogeneity of variance of PERMANOVA and may give misleading results, while the assumptions of the MGLM with Tweedie and gamma distribution are shown to be satisfied. and are appropriate for both otolith shape and elemental composition data.
 Consistent differences between 3 groups of C. striata were identified using otolith shape, otolith chemistry and a combined otolith shape and chemistry dataset.
 This suggests that future research should be conducted into whether there are demographic differences between these groups which may influence management considerations.
 The MGLM method is widely applicable and could be applied to any multivariate otolith shape or elemental composition dataset.

 Keywords: